Kong/docs.konghq.com/app/deck/manage-gateway/configuration.md

 This page explains the CLI flags required to customise this behavior.
 If you would like to change the default behavior using environment variables or a configuration file, see the [configuration options](/deck/configuration/) page.

-The following examples will use `deck gateway ping`, but the flags apply to all other `deck gateway` commands too.
+The following examples use `deck gateway ping`, but the flags also apply to all other `deck gateway` commands.

 ## Konnect